emmanuelbuah/mgdb-migrator/README.md

       logIfLatest: true,
       // migrations collection name.
 Defaults to 'migrations'
       collectionName: 'migrations',
-      // mongdb url or mongo Db instance
+      // mongdb connection properties object or mongo Db instance
+      db: {
+        // mongdb connection url
-      db: "your connection string",
+        connectionUrl: "your connection string",
+        // optional database name, in case using it in connection string is not an option
+        name: "your database name",
         // optional mongdb Client options
-      dbOptions: {
+        options: {
           useNewUrlParser: true,
           useUnifiedTopology: true,
         },
-      // optional database, in case using it in connection string is not an option
-      dbName: "your database name",
+      }
 }); // Returns a promise

 ```